1What septic services does Brighteyes Septic provide?

 22 What should I do when the alarm sounds?

-Look for obvious issues (recent heavy rain, power outage)
+and look for obvious issues (recent heavy rain, power outage).

 23What does a red light mean?